oat-sa/taohub-articles/forge/use-complex-search-api.md

 It’s an arrayIterator adding total method which return full number for your query .

-Each entry of result set is a tao resource Object.
+Each entry of result set is a TAO resource Object.

 ### basic usage :